sibvisions/reactUI.styleexample/src/readme-files/css-variables/color-schemes/README.md

-topbar-logo-background | The background-color of the logo of the topbar topbar-button-background | The background-color for the buttons of the topbar topbar-button-hover-background | The hover background-color for the buttons of the topbar
+topbar-logo-background | The background-color of the logo of the topbar topbar-button-background | The background-color for the buttons of the topbar topbar-button-hover-background | The hover background-color for the buttons of the topbar topbar-button-text-color | The foreground-color for buttons of the topbar

 ## Profile-Menu Variables
 Variable | Description